 Grades ratified by the AAC may be recorded on the transcript even as the appeals period may be pending.
+Please see section 5.e. regarding grade appeals.

 5.h.
 Forward Feeding and Disclosure Policy / Access to Student Records

 Student records are considered confidential under UConn Health's FERPA Policy.
 Please visit https://ferpa.uconn.edu/notification/ for details.